 Students generally may not enroll in more than 12 graduate hours per regular semester.
-A combined load of undergraduate and graduate credit hours shall not exceed 15 hours.
+A combined load of undergraduate and graduate credit hours shall not

 A full-time student is defined as one who is enrolled in nine or more graduate hours in a regular semester.